Kaohsiung International Airport: Terminals

 Kaohsiung International Airport has two terminals – domestic and international.
 They are connected by a corridor.

 The domestic terminal was built in 1965 when the facility was first opened as a civilian airport.
 Through the years, it has undergone small expansions and improvements, but jet bridges have never been added.
 (The domestic terminal primarily serves smaller planes that do not require jet bridges.)
 The current domestic terminal building also served international flights before the opening of the new international terminal.
 The international terminal opened in 1997 and all gates have jet bridges.
 It serves all international and cross-strait flights to China.
-The floor area for the international terminal is three times more than that of the domestic one.
+The floor area for the international terminal is three times larger than the domestic one.